DellieKate/ISK1001_Assessment3/feedback_log.md

   2025-08-06

 - **Who checked it:**
-  George (from Team: Kate, Dylan, and George)
+  George Vasiliadis (from Team: Kate, Dylan, and George)

 - **Any feedback provided:**
   1. The README, Installation, and Usage files are all structured well, with a logical flow that makes it easier to understand, especially for beginners.
 The way it’s put together makes it easy to grasp concepts and standards without being overwhelming.